DevilishSpirits/guest-networkizer/README.md

 **I lost my crossed cables** So VM to switch, no VM to VM, nor switch to switch for now.

-**I'm shameful 😭️** To have it works, link from the VM to the switch, not the reverse !
-(Need to brain that more)

 **This link won't break** Restart the software to delete links